 - Ordem do Merito Cientifico (Brazil).

 - The Edinburgh Medal (UK).

 - The George Marshall Award (USA).

 - The Eisenhower Medal (USA).

 Amartya Sen's works

-Sen's main argument is for measuring the poverty precisely and then devise methods for its eradication.
-He also highlighted the differential treatment given to males over females in poor countries which sometimes led to fewer women than men in many communities.
+Sen's main argument is for measuring poverty precisely and then devising methods for its eradication.
+He also highlighted the differential or preferential treatment being given to males over females in poor countries which sometimes led to fewer women than men in many communities.

 Continuing his writing journey, Sen has written many books.
 Some of these are Choice of Techniques (1960); Growth Economics (1970); Collective Choice and Social Welfare (1970); On Economic Inequality (1973, 1997); Poverty and Famines (1981); Utilitarianism and Beyond (jointly with Bernard Williams, 1982); Choice, Welfare and Measurement (1982); Commodities and Capabilities (1985); The Standard of Living (1987); On Ethics and Economics (1987); Hunger and Public Action (jointly with Jean Drèze, 1989); Inequality Re-examined (1992); The Quality of Life (jointly with Martha Nussbaum, 1993); Development as Freedom (1999); Rationality and Freedom (2002); The Argumentative Indian (2005); Identity and Violence: The Illusion of Destiny (2006); The Idea of Justice (2009); An Uncertain Glory: India and Its Contradictions (jointly with Jean Drèze, 2013); and The Country of First Boys (2015).